Looking for the best Trastevere restaurants?

 You can’t come to Trastevere and not visit Valzani.
 If only just to breathe in the aroma.

-Family-owned since 1925 (and with the original fixtures to boot!), this chocolatier is one of the best in Rome.
+Family-owned since 1925 (and with the original fixtures to boot!), this chocolatier is one of the best in Rome (another great choice if you're looking for gifts).

 You might be pulled in by the delectable treats on display in the windows.